 When it comes to email marketing, there’s a lot to consider.
 We’ve got you covered with these top 12 email marketing tips.

 There is no doubt that email marketing is effective.
-But how many times have you sat down to begin an email marketing project and immediately felt overwhelmed?
+But how often have you sat down to begin an email marketing project and immediately felt overwhelmed?

 Sometimes, knowing where to start is hard, especially when working with a newer brand.